 Warning: if you are connecting to the SimACo controller (as access point), from Android device, turn off mobile data.
 Mobile phone with Android version 9 or newer may not connect to the SimACo if mobile data is on.

 Next in order to connect to SimACo through WiFi you must to know SimACo login password and IP address.
 Default login password is MyHappyAquarium1.
 If SimACo is configured as access point, IP address always is 192.168.4.5.
 If SimACo is configured as station, you can find IP address in two different ways:

-- when configuring SimACo through USB, Angry Fish application will show this address in the “Connection and update” menu log window as text “IP address xxx.xxx.xxx.xxx was set as default.”
+- when configuring SimACo through USB, SimACo configurator application will show this address in the “Info window” as text “IP address xxx.xxx.xxx.xxx was set as default.”

 - when SimACo restarts and boots in to the Standard mode, it automatically will read it’s configuration mode (station/ access point) and IP address.
-Those two values you can see anytime in the LCD screen.
-Also they are valid when SimACo is configured as station or access point.
-Simply enter “General settings” menu using 5 buttons keypad and you will find those values.
+Those two values you can see anytime in the LCD screen, in the “General settings” menu.

 In your Angry Fish application’s “Connection and update” window enter SimACo IP address, login password and press button “Connect through WiFi”.
 If connection was successful you must see blue WiFi icon in the application’s top right corner.
 Your PC/mobile device automatically will read data from SimACo and will display in the Angry Fish application.

 Access SimACo from any place in the world